AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 Library Information files to provide there.

-For Ada test drivers or applications, GNAT provides a useful device for this computation : the :option:`-A` command line argument to :command:`gnatbind`, produces a list of all the .ali files involved in the executable construction.
+For Ada test drivers or applications, GNAT provides a useful device for this computation : the :option:`-A` command line argument to :command:`gnatbind` which produces a list of all the .ali files involved in the executable construction.
 By default, the list goes to standard output.
-It may be directed to a file on request, with :option:`-A=<list-filename>`, and you may of course filter this list as you see fit depending on your analysis purposes.
+It may be directed to a file on request with :option:`-A=<list-filename>`, and you may of course filter this list as you see fit depending on your analysis purposes.

 For example, the illustrative cases we have included in the previous sections were constructed as unit tests with functional units and sample drivers to